Trevi Fountain Guide: Top Tips, History, and the Best Times to Visit

 Combo tickets

-Combo tickets are the best as they let you explore famous attractions in a city that are close to each other.
+Combo tickets are the best as they let you explore not one but two famous attractions in a city that are close to each other.

 Castel Sant’Angelo + Trevi

-Trevi Fountain is nearly 2.5 km (1.5 miles) away from Castel Sant’Angelo, and a 10 minutes drive drops you at the mausoleum.
+Trevi Fountain is nearly 2.5 km (1.5 miles) away from Castel Sant’Angelo, and a 10 minutes drive takes you to this magnificent mausoleum.

-Get a chance to overlook the Tiber from this Castel Sant’Angelo and access permanent and temporary exhibitions.
+By booking this combo ticket, you can overlook the Tiber from the Castel Sant’Angelo and access permanent and temporary exhibitions.

 Ticket Cost: €28 per person